Los Angeles for Film Fans: Downtown 6

 The Oviatt’s design was inspired by a visit to the1925 Exposition Internationale des Arts Decoratifs et Industriels Modernes, which gave us the term Art Deco, and the Oviatt Building, embellished with French marble and an astonishing 30 tons of Lalique glass, became the first building in Los Angeles to adopt the Deco style which so defined 30s Hollywood.

 You may recall Cicada as the place where Vivian (Julia Roberts) has trouble with snails (“Slippery little suckers...”) in Pretty Woman, or as the restaurant in which Tony Bennett serenades Jim Carrey and Jennifer Aniston in Bruce Almighty.
-More recently, Angelina Jolie and Brad Pitt have a bit of a confrontation here in Doug Liman’s Mr and Mrs Smith, and it’s where Peppy Miller (Bérénice Bejo) dismisses silent movies in an unfortunate interview within earshot of George Valentin (Jean Dujardin) in silent Oscar-winner The Artist and where Amanda Waller (Viola Davis) briefs sceptical colleagues on her roster of scuzzy prisoners at the beginning of Suicide Squad.
+More recently, Angelina Jolie and Brad Pitt have a bit of a confrontation here in Doug Liman’s Mr and Mrs Smith, and it’s where Peppy Miller (Bérénice Bejo) dismisses silent movies in an unfortunate interview within earshot of George Valentin (Jean Dujardin) in silent Oscar-winner The Artist, where Amanda Waller (Viola Davis) briefs sceptical colleagues on her roster of scuzzy prisoners at the beginning of Suicide Squad and is used as both the LA restaurant from which Marvin Schwarz (Al Pacino) phones Rick Dalton (Leonardo DiCaprio) in Quentin Tarantino's Once Upon A Time In Hollywood, and the 'Roman' restaurant in which Dalton hangs out.

 And just around the corner, unwind at Casey’s Irish Pub, 613 South Grand Avenue, which is where Fox Mulder (David Duchovny) meets up with Kurtzweil (Martin Landau) in the first cinematic outing for The X-Files.
 Down a staircase, below street level, this cosy, wood-panelled bar restaurant is another one of downtown’s regulars on both big and small screen (TV's Mad Men has filmed here).
 You might also have seen it in George Clooney’s Oscar-nominated Good Night and Good Luck, or in Tina Fey-Steve Carell comedy Date Night.
 Leave the car behind and kick back with a pint of Guinness.